Best daily deals

 • Change EQ setting (while music plays)

 Most athletes can see the benefit of bone conduction headphones, especially those who exercise outside.
 Since your ears are open, you can remain fully aware of your surroundings.
-This is a solid pick for runners and bike commuters, and can even be a great training companion for rock climbers thanks to the IP67 dust and water resistance rating.
+These headphones are solid for runners and bike commuters.
+They can even be a great training companion for rock climbers thanks to the IP67 dust and water resistance rating.

 The Shokz OpenRun bone conduction headphones rest in the drawstring carry pouch inside of a sling bag near biking accessories.

-You can use the drawstring pouch for transport but the OpenRun is so durable that you don’t really need it.
+You can use the drawstring pouch for transport, but the OpenRun are so durable that you don’t need it.

-The OpenRun allows me to hear traffic and pedestrians when biking, and unlike a portable speaker, my music won’t disturb others.
-Unfortunately, I’m unable to get a good fit when wearing a helmet.
-The back of my helmet pushes on the OpenRun’s band and displaces it, degrading sound quality.
-Of course, I don’t experience this same issue when running, but it’s difficult to wear the OpenRun with a thick beanie, which many need for winter runs.
+The OpenRun allow me to hear traffic and pedestrians when biking, and unlike a portable speaker, my music won’t disturb others.
+Unfortunately, it takes a minute to get a good fit when wearing a helmet.
+When I go to put my helmet on, it will displace the OpenRun band.
+To avoid this, I’ve taken to securing my helmet before the OpenRun.
+The headphones fit perfectly fine when running, but it can be difficult to wear them with a thick beanie, which many need for winter runs.
 I find bone conduction headphones work best with indoor bouldering, a type of rock climbing.
-They very rarely interfere with my movement and stay in place even when I fall.
+They rarely interfere with my movement and stay in place even when I fall.

 Those who do a lot of weight lifting may not like the Shokz OpenRun because the band slides forward and off your head when you lie on your back.
 This is an issue when I do bench presses or “skull crushers.”
-However, the OpenRun is a highly durable headset with a nice rubberized exterior that keeps it in place in most other situations.
+However, the OpenRun are highly durable, with a nice rubberized exterior that keeps them in place in most other situations.

 The Shokz OpenRun bone conduction headphones next to the AfterShokz Aeropex.

-Like the Aeropex (right), the OpenRun (left) only supports the SBC Bluetooth codec.
+Like the Aeropex (right), the OpenRun (left) only support the SBC Bluetooth codec.

 You get a 10-meter wireless range thanks to Bluetooth 5.1 with this Shokz headset.
-You only get the SBC Bluetooth codec on the Shokz OpenRun, which doesn’t send high-quality audio to any device.
-This lack of AAC and aptX support doesn’t matter though, since the open fit and auditory masking will nullify any benefit that those higher bit rate codecs offer.
-A bone conduction headset could support all of the high-quality codecs available and it still wouldn’t sound as good as a pair of earbuds or headphones that block out the external world.
+The OpenRun only support the SBC Bluetooth codec, which doesn’t send high-quality audio to any device.
+This lack of AAC and aptX support doesn’t matter though, since auditory masking will nullify any benefit that those higher bit rate codecs offer.
+A bone conduction headset could support all of the high-quality codecs available, and it still wouldn’t sound as good as a pair of earbuds or headphones that block out the external world.

 To enable multipoint connectivity on the OpenRun, follow these directions: